nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/quick_start_guide_tizen_app_ts.md

 ## Introduction
 Wearable Web applications are apps that help you monitor health, show time, play games, and much more.
 These applications are developed using various Web-native languages, such as HTML5, Cascading Style Sheets (CSS), and JavaScript.

-This page explains how to develop a Wearable Web application in Tizen Studio using **Template**.
+This page explains how to develop a Wearable Web application in Tizen Studio using an existing **Template**.

 ## System Requirements